-(1 credit) The AWS safety in welding provides a comprehensive overview of welding hazards, safety equipment, ventilation, welding in confined spaces and safety precautions and specifications in an accessible and engaging format.
-At the completion of the course, participants who successfully complete the exam will receive three professional development hours and an AWS certificate of completion.
+The AWS Safety in Welding provides a comprehensive overview of welding hazards, safety equipment, ventilation, welding in confined spaces, and safety precautions and specifications in an accessible and engaging format.
+At the completion of the course participants will have the opportunity to sit for a certification exam.
+Based on exam results, three professional development hours and an AWS Certificate of Completion would be awarded.

-BLUEPRINT SYMBOLS AND MEASURING (2 credits) Exercise the ability of micrometer use, reading of fraction/ metric tape measure, applying the use of a fillet weld gauge, operating dial indicators, dial calipers, identifying weld symbols, analyzing welding symbols on weld drawings and demonstrating actual welding scenarios with a comprehensive view of welding manufacturing blueprints.
-Interpretation of blueprints, creation of weld maps, applying weld symbols to corresponding parts, study of current manufacturing blueprints, draw fabricated parts in detail with weld symbols, formulate math problems into created drawing and research blueprints with unknowns.
+MANUFACTURING SYMBOLS AND MEASURING (1 credit) Exercise the ability of micrometer use, reading of fraction/ metric tape measure, applying the use of a fillet weld gauge, operating dial indicators, dial calipers, identifying weld symbols, analyzing welding symbols on weld drawings and demonstrating actual welding scenarios with a comprehensive view of welding manufacturing blueprints.